Clonktower/event-rsvp-management-tool/README.md

      ```

 3. **Configure environment variables:**
-   - Set up your PostgreSQL connection string in the server's config (see `server/src/db/index.ts`).
+   - Set up env variables based on `.env.example`.
+See `/server.README.md` for more details.

 4. **Run the development servers:**
    - Start the backend: